 Brombacher and Associates (B&A) is a consultancy in the field of Mathematics Education, founded in 2003 by Aarnout Brombacher.
 Brombacher & Associates’ work is focused in three main areas: teacher training, materials development and research.

 B&A’s clients include trusts and foundations; public and private schools; a range of provincial education departments as well as the national education department; listed companies; international organisations and private individuals.
-B&A is currently involved in a range of exciting projects that include: providing mathematics teaching coaching to early grade teachers in primary schools in low socio-economic environments (this project impacts 5,000 children); developing a range of diagnostic tools used to support teachers in understanding the developmental states of their students to provide effective remedial support; expanding the NumberSense Mathematics Programme to provide a comprehensive mathematics program from Grades R to 7; and developing a digitally-based learning programme for high schools.
+B&A is currently involved in a range of exciting projects that include: providing mathematics teaching coaching to early grade teachers in primary schools in low socio-economic environments; ongoing development of the NumberSense Mathematics Programme to provide a comprehensive mathematics programme from Grades R to 7; and ongoing teacher support through regular workshops and bespoke school support.

 - Aarnout Brombacher

 Summary of Professional Experience